IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumereplication_pbr.md

     -   **Secondary** Indicates that the source volume is the secondary volume.
     -   **Unknown** Indicates that the driver does not recognize the replication state.

-    **Note:** For information about changing the replication state, see the [Usage](https://github.com/csiblock/volume-replication-operator/tree/v0.1.0#usage) section of the Volume Replication Operator for csi-addons.
+For information about changing the replication state, see the [Usage](https://github.com/csiblock/volume-replication-operator/tree/v0.1.0#usage) section of the Volume Replication Operator for csi-addons.{: tip}